LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

 Serialization and Compression
 *****************************

-Serializing an object converts the object into a format that can be transmitted over the network or written to a file.
-The serialized object data can then later be used to de-serialize---or re-create---the object.
+To :dfn:`serialize` an object is to convert the object into a format that can be transmitted over the network or written to a file.
+The serialized object data can then later be used to :dfn:`deserialize`---or re-create---the object.

 Lasso uses XML for object serialization.
-An object that supports serialization can be converted to and from XML.
+An object whose type supports serialization can be converted to and from XML, or can be stored in a session.
 The object is given control over which of its data members will be written to the output.

 Lasso also provides a set of methods to compress or decompress data for more efficient data transmission.